aernesto/IndieK/docs/installation.md

 The following are instructions to install IndieK v0.1.0 on a Linux machine (currently tested on Fedora 26).
 As of now, the installation of IndieK is tedious.
 We are working hard on improving this aspect.
 Bare with us please!

-Since IndieK relies on many other existing Free Softwares, the hard part of the installation currently lies in resolving all the dependencies by hand.
-So, **before** installing IndieK, make sure that your computer posseses all the commands and softwares listed in the section below.
+Since IndieK relies on many other existing free software packages, the hard part of the installation currently lies in resolving all the dependencies by hand.
+So, **before** installing IndieK, make sure that your computer posseses all the commands and packages listed in the section below.

 If you have any suggestions to improve IndieK's installation process, please write a post on the [Mailing List](https://groups.google.com/forum/#!forum/indiek).